jimm98y/SharpOnvif/README.md

 ```
 ## Testing
 Only the DeviceMgmt, Media and Events were tested with Hikvision cameras.
-Server implementation was tested using Onvif Device Manager.
+Server implementation was tested using ONVIF Device Manager.

 ## Credits
 Special thanks to Piotr Stapp for figuring out the SOAP security headers in NET8: https://stapp.space/using-soap-security-in-dotnet-core/.